 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that employer contributions will be made at contractually required rates for all plans.
 Based on those assumptions, each pension plan's fiduciary net position was projected to be available to make all projected future benefit payments for current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
-The discount rates used to measure the total pension liabilities for STRS Ohio were 7.00 percent and 7.45 percent for the plan years ended June 30, 2021 and 2020, respectively.
-The discount rates used to measure the total pension liability for OPERS were 6.90 percent and 7.20 percent for the plan years ended December 31, 2021 and 2020, respectively.
+The discount rates used to measure the total pension liabilities for STRS Ohio were 7.00 percent and 7.00 percent for the plan years ended June 30, 2022 and 2021.
+The discount rates used to measure the total pension liability for OPERS were 6.90 percent for both the plan years ended December 31, 2022 and 2021, respectively.